benjamin-glitsos/item-management-system/README.md

 This is the relational database.

-* Data is normalised.
+* Joined tables are abstracted using views and triggers.
-* Joined tables are simplified using views and triggers.
+* Structure is normalised.